 This highly depends on your dog’s age, size and lifestyle.

-A vet can discuss with you the best options in terms of your dog’s feeding time, especially if the dog needs to follow a diet.
+A vet can discuss the best options for your dog’s feeding time, especially if the dog needs to follow a diet.

 Puppies need their daily feeding quantity spread over the day in small quantities.
-As they grow, the meals can be reduced to 3 times per day and after 6 months will be fed twice a day.
+As they grow, the meals can be reduced to 3 times per day, and after six months will be fed twice a day.